 Stop taking atazanavir and contact your health care provider right away if you have a severe rash or a rash combined with any of the following symptoms:

-In people with existing liver problems, including infection with hepatitis B virus (HBV) or hepatitis C virus (HCV), atazanavir can cause worsening of liver problems.
+In people with liver problems, including people who have hepatitis B virus infection (HBV) or hepatitis C virus infection (HCV), atazanavir can cause worsening of liver problems.
 Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

 While taking atazanavir, it is important to keep all of your appointments with your health care provider.